mixgreen/copycat/README.md

 More information about ARTIQ can be found in the [ARTIQ manual](https://m-labs.hk/artiq/manual/).

+**DAX.sim**

-A side-project of DAX is DAX.sim: a *functional simulator* for ARTIQ hardware that allows users to run experiment code without the need of a physical core device.
+The DAX.sim sub-module is a *functional simulator* for ARTIQ hardware that allows users to run experiment code without the need of a physical core device.
 DAX.sim can help users to test, debug, and verify the functionality of their code.
+DAX.sim does not depend on other components of DAX and can be used by any ARTIQ project.

+**DAX.scan**

+The DAX.scan sub-module contains lightweight scanning tools that can be used for n-dimensional scanning type experiments.
+The scanning tool provides an experiment template for yielding a single point of data and automates the process of scanning over one or multiple parameters.
+DAX.scan is not dependent on other components of DAX and can be used by any ARTIQ project.

 ## Resources